jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 and becomes the actual thing.
 Ours was no different.
 And, as such, there was a lot of room for improvement.

-Not only that, but our way of doing business was changing, so quite a few assumptions we made while writing the software were starting to prove wrong, and it no longer fit our needs so well.
+Not only that, but our way of doing business was changing, so many of the assumptions we made while writing the software no longer applied or were a good fit to our needs.

 The software I'm talking about is our Real-Time Bidder.
 It has some very strong performance requirements.
 One is that it has to answer to most requests within 100ms.
-Any later than that, and not only the response will be ignored, but if we've got even a percent of those requests take longer than that, our partners will start complaining.
+Any later than the response will be ignored.
+Furthermore, if we've got even a percent of those requests take longer than that, our partners will start complaining.

 But 100ms isn't even close to our actual CPU budget.
-In order to stay profitable we have to take much less than that per request.
+In order to stay profitable, we have to take much less than that per request.
 Our average target is closer to 4ms than 100ms.

 Real-time bidding is a tough thing to get right, even without any machine